jyablonski/graphql_praq/jacobs_notes.md

 ## Schema
 This is where the GraphQL Stuff goes

+## Main
+This is where the FastAPI architecture lives, just a couple of lines of code.
+The GraphQL API is available at `http://127.0.0.1:8000/graphql`

 # TO DO
 I didn't do anything with relationships yet.  i've done all of that logic in dbt, idk if it makes sense to go out of my way to implement that stuff here (connect players -> teams etc.)